-A Pakistani Karhi Recipe with big flavours made in less time!
+A Karhi Recipe with big flavours made in less time!
 This Kadhi Pakora uses two time saving techniques to make sure your Karhi is ready in under an hour, but with that full slow cooked flavour!

 Hop on here for more Pakistani sabzi recipes!